ProductBuilders/productbuilders/README.md

 We welcome contributions from the community!
 Whether it's adding new content, fixing typos, or sharing your experience building products without code, your help is appreciated.

 See our [Contribution Guide](https://productbuilders.netlify.app/contribute) for detailed instructions.

-## Supabase Setup

-1. Create a new project in Supabase
-2. Enable Email and OAuth providers in Authentication settings
-3. Copy the project URL and anon key to your `.env` file

 ## Author